GCSEMaths

 Master GCSE Maths Statistics using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Statistics is the branch of mathematics that deals with collecting, analyzing, interpreting, presenting, and organizing data.
-It helps us make sense of numbers and understand patterns in information.
+Statistics is a branch of mathematics that deals with collecting, analyzing, interpreting, presenting, and organizing data.
+It helps us make sense of numbers and understand trends in various contexts, such as surveys or experiments.

 Key Concepts

-• 3Calculating measures of central tendency: mean, median, and mode.
+• 2Measures of central tendency: mean, median, mode

-• 4Understanding measures of spread: range, interquartile range, and standard deviation.
+• 3Measures of spread: range, interquartile range, standard deviation

 Simple Explanation